oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 @@ distil out key observations and recommendations, with references to more detailed discussion

-@@ 5-7 point checklist for start of project?
+@@ 5-7 point checklist for planning/start of project?
 @@@@notes?
 (Social)
 - governance?
+- access to technical experience?
 (development support environment)
 - code management support
 - language/tools/platform/framework choice - is they paying their way?